-The U.S. added 64,000 jobs in November and the unemployment rate inched up slightly to 4.6%, the government said Tuesday in a restart of key data reports following the federal shutdown.
+The U.S. added 64,000 jobs in November, but the unemployment rate rose to its highest level since September 2021, the government said Tuesday in a restart of key data reports that raised concerns about sluggish hiring in multiple sectors.

-The Bureau of Labor Statistics’ report on non-farm payrolls beat Wall Street forecasts of 45,000, buoyed by two sectors.
+The Bureau of Labor Statistics’ report on nonfarm payrolls beat Wall Street forecasts of 45,000 job gains.
+However, hiring was boosted by two sectors, health care and construction, while others reported losses, continuing a sluggish year.

-The BLS said both the unemployment rate, of 4.6%, and the number of unemployed people, at 7.8 million, were little changed from September but higher than November 2024, when the unemployment rate stood at 4.2% and 7.1 million people were unemployed.
+The agency reported that the unemployment rate, at 4.6%, and the number of unemployed people, 7.8 million, remained unchanged from September, although those figures were higher than in November 2024, when the unemployment rate stood at 4.2% and 7.1 million people were unemployed.

-The unemployment rate was 4.4% for September, but the rise in jobs was not fast enough to match a surge in job seekers.
+The unemployment rate was 4.4% in September, but the job increases were not sufficient to match the surge in job seekers.

 However, preliminary data showed a net loss of 105,000 positions in October, driven by massive cuts in government employment as federal workers took delayed resignation deals.

-Non-farm payrolls increased by 119,000 for September, far exceeding Wall Street estimates, though hiring has been sluggish overall this year.
+Nonfarm payrolls increased by 119,000 for September, far exceeding Wall Street estimates.

 The job market had weakened in August.
 The report showed a loss of 4,000 positions after downward revisions.

-The BLS is scheduled to release a consumer price index reading on Thursday that will shed light on whether inflation is cooling or persistent.
+The Bureau of Labor Statistics is scheduled to release a consumer price index reading Thursday.
+It will provide insight into whether inflation is cooling or persisting.

-The Federal Reserve, despite fears of stubborn inflation, opted for three successive rate cuts late this year due to concerns about unemployment.
+The Federal Reserve, despite fears of stubborn inflation, opted for three successive rate cuts late this year because of concerns about unemployment.

 “We should interpret these numbers cautiously due to shutdown-related data distortions,” Mohamed A. El-Erian, a part-time chief economic adviser at Allianz, said on X. “However, if forced to draw a conclusion, the bottom line is a weakening labor market that warns against an extended Fed rate pause.”